Discover the top 5 things to do in Fukuoka, Japan: top-rated iconic places to visit and experiences you will love!

 Fukuoka is known for its stunning temples.
 In a variety of styles and with a variety of purposes, you can get a feel for the architectural and style changes over the centuries.
 In fact, the oldest Zen temple in Japan calls Fukuoka home.

-An advantage of being less-touristy means you can actually enjoy that “Zen” feeling.
+An advantage of being less-touristy is that you can actually enjoy that “Zen” feeling.

 There is an actual temple district here where you can see most of the best options in the city.
 Here are some of the temples you should check out: